rackerlabs/support-how-to/content/managed-vmware-services/managed-vmware-services-faq.md

 -   Snapshots are stored with the VM and consume your allocated storage infrastructure.
 Snapshots must be carefully managed to ensure they don't consume all the disk space.
--   Clones are stored on the Rackspace infrastructure, so they don&rsquo;t use allocated disk resources.
+-   Clones are stored on the Rackspace infrastructure, so they don't use allocated disk resources.
 You can create one clone per VM.
 -   Templates are stored on the Rackspace infrastructure.
 You can create one template per VM.